Meet the cast of 2020’s Silent Witness series 23

 Who’s Jade Brandyce?
 Lucie’s abusive girlfriend, who’s simply out of jail.

 What else has Seraphina Beh been in?
-She performed Farah in High Boy, and is understood for starring as Madison Drake in EastEnders.
+She performed Farah in Prime Boy, and is thought for starring as Madison Drake in EastEnders.

 Add Comment